The materials module wraps every applicable

 detach + destroy + recreate + reattach pattern.

-Custom catalogs — pass catalog to the constructor to
+Custom catalogs — pass catalog to the constructor to replace

-replace the default with a host-defined set of painter entries
+the default with host-defined painter entries.

 constpalette = newMaterialsPalette();